 Lomiko Metals Inc., (along with its subsidiaries collectively referred to as the "Company" or "Lomiko"), is engaged in the acquisition, exploration and development of resource properties.
 The Company was incorporated on July 3, 1987, under the British Columbia Company Act.
-The Company is listed on the TSX-Venture Exchange ("TSX-V") having the symbol LMR.V as a Tier 2 mining issuer and on the Over the Counter Exchange in the United States having the symbol LMRMF.
+The Company is listed on the TSX-Venture Exchange ("TSX-V") having the symbol LMR.V as a Tier 2 mining issuer and on the over-the-counter Exchange in the United States having the symbol LMRMF, and the Frankfurt Exchange in Germany having the symbol DH8C.

-The Company's registered office is unit 439-7184 120th Street, Surrey, British Columbia, Canada V3W 0M6.
+The Company's registered and head office is unit 439-7184 120th Street, Surrey, British Columbia, Canada V3W 0M6.